xbendl/academic-kickstart-tc/content/authors/admin/_index.md

 - Visitors
 ---

 Hey there!
 My name is Jaroslav Bendl and I am a Data Scientist at Icahn School of Medicine at Mount Sinai.
-My long term research interests involve the development of algorithms and pipelines focused on analysis of human genome.
-In my current position, I am specifically focused on neuropsychiatric and neurological disorders such as schizophrenia, depression, bipolar disease and Alzheimer’s disease.
-By combining molecular assays generated from postmortem human brains (genome, transcriptome, epigenome), I am trying to come up  with better explanation of genetic factors that carry the risk for those diseases and the mechanisms through which they act.
+My long term research interests involve the development of algorithms and pipelines focused on the analysis of the human genome.
+In my current position, I am specifically focused on neuropsychiatric and neurological disorders such as schizophrenia, depression, bipolar disease, and Alzheimer’s disease.
+By combining molecular assays generated from postmortem human brains (genome, transcriptome, epigenome), I am trying to come up  with a better explanation of genetic factors that carry the risk for those diseases and the mechanisms through which they act.